-On Thursday evening, April 27, from 7:30 to 8:30 PM, the William M Thomas Planetarium will give the popular "Black Holes" show that has continually played to sold-out audiences.
+On Thursday evening, November 17, from 7:30 to 8:30 PM, the William M Thomas Planetarium will give the popular "Black Holes" show that has continually played to sold-out audiences.
 Doors will open 30 minutes before the show starts for seating and will be closed during the one-hour program with no late admittance.
-Tickets are available for $8/adults and $6/seniors and children 5-12 years old from the Bakersfield College Ticket Office and online only (tickets will NOT be sold at the door) starting August 26th.
-The BC Ticket Office is in Business Services (395-4326) and the William M Thomas Planetarium is on the second floor, northwest end of the Math-Science Building, Room 112.
-The map below shows you where the ticket office and the planetarium are.
+Tickets are available for $8/adults and $6/seniors and children 5-12 years old from Vallitix online only (tickets will NOT be sold at the door) starting October 21.
+The William M Thomas Planetarium is on the second floor, northwest end of the Math-Science Building, Room 112.
+The map below shows you where is the planetarium.
 No food, drink, or gum/candy is allowed in the planetarium.
 Children must be 5 years or older, though the Black Holes presentation is geared for 7th grade and above.
+See the Planetarium's Map page for directions to the Planetarium and Parking Information.

 The one-hour show will begin with a short tour of the evening sky using the planetarium's Goto Chronos star projector followed by the 23-minute all-dome presentation from Denver Museum of Natural Science called "Black Holes: The Other Side of Infinity" using our Spitz SciDome projector.
 This show brings the current science of black holes to the dome screen.
 Supported by grants from NASA's high-energy GLAST telescope project and the National Science Foundation, this cutting-edge fulldome projection features high-resolution, animated visualizations of cosmic phenomena, working with real data generated by computer simulations.
 [A visualization (as opposed to a Hollywood-type movie) uses only real data and computer simulations of real processes, not some artist's imagination.]
 Black Holes shows viewers the inside of a black hole for the first time by integrating the equations of Einstein's General Relativity with video game technology.
 Each second of the black hole visualization took 90 hours of computation on the world's fastest supercomputer (at NCSA--Univ Il)!